kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_kelvin.md

 - Do the [other](room) rooms also have a [stage](equipment)?
 - what about the [audio system](equipment)?
 - do you have a [stage](equipment) in [the](room) room [beta](room)?
+- Can I show a presentation?
+- And can I show a presentation?

 ## intent:ask_for_room_highlight
 - Is there anything special about [the](room) room?
+- Okay.
+What makes [it](room) special?

 ## intent:ask_for_room_lighting
 - Is there enough light in there?